Workforce & Education

 Colleges & Universities

 The nearby Raleigh-Durham area is home to three renowned Tier 1 research universities at the cutting edge of education, including Duke University, the University of North Carolina at Chapel Hill and NC State University.
+The University of North Carolina at Pembroke is a smaller campus, located just one-hour from Moore County.
 In fact, 32 colleges & universities graduate tens of thousands of students each year within 70 miles of Moore County.
+To view outcomes of the NC Community College System and the University of North Carolina Community system schools, visit NC Tower.

 Get More Information